sebarios/academic-www/content/en/docs/import/jupyter.md

 ---
-title: Display Jupyter Notebooks with Academic
+title: Import Jupyter Notebooks
-linktitle: Jupyter
+linktitle: From Jupyter Notebooks
 date: 2019-02-12
 type: book
-weight: 80
+weight: 135
 ---

 In this guide, we'll **learn how to blog in Academic using Jupyter Notebooks**.